arcus/education_modules/sql_basics/sql_basics.md

 **Select All Columns**

 If you would like to return **all** of the fields from the table(s) specified in your SQL query, you can use the `*` wild card character as shown in the example below.
 You'll notice that we put a line break between the asterisk and the `FROM` keyword.
 Spaces and line breaks (together, called **whitespace**) don't really matter for SQL.
-You can run your code together on a single line, or (as we strongly suggest) use styled whitepsace such as predictable line breaks and indentation.
+You can run your code together on a single line, or (as we strongly suggest) use styled whitespace such as predictable line breaks and indentation.

 Notice that the `FROM` line of this query is followed by 2 words separated by a period.
 This format is known as "**dot notation**".
 Dot notation is usually something like `dataset_name.table_name.column_name`.
 Some dialects of SQL might require some special notation, like backticks (`\``) around part of the dot notation, but we don't need that for your hands on work here.